openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 * Effective communication with community members, other maintainers, and project leadership
+* Selection and approval of Core Contributors with commit right to their repositories
 * Disciplined management to ensure that maintenance work is done
 * Enforcement of the project's standards
 * The ability to solve or escalate issues facing users of the